 This guide provides detailed information on how to encrypt configuration files using Yealink-supplied encryption tools, and how to deploy phones using these encrypted configuration files.
-The information applies to T58A, T56A and CP960 Teams phones running firmware version 20 or later.
+The information applies to T58A, T56A, T55A and CP960 Teams phones running firmware version x.15.0.20 or later and VP59 Teams phones running firmware version x.15.0.16 or later.